sonocotta/esp32-audio-dock/README.md

 ### BTL and PBTL mode (TAS5805M DAC)

 [TAS5805M DAC](https://www.ti.com/lit/ds/symlink/tas5805m.pdf?ts=1701767947387) Allows 2 modes of operation - BTL (stereo) and PBTL (parallel, or mono).
-In Mono amp will use a completely different modulation scheme and basically will fully synchronize output drivers.
+In Mono, the amp will use a completely different modulation scheme and basically will fully synchronize output drivers.
 Jumpers on the board allow both output drivers to connect to the same speaker.
-The most important step is to inform the Amp to change modulation in the first place via I2C comman.
-In the case of sqeezelite DAC controlsset value is the following:
+The most important step is to inform the Amp to change modulation in the first place via I2C command.
+In the case of sqeezelite DAC control set value is the following:
 ```
 dac_controlset: `{"init":[{"reg":3,"val":2},{"reg":3,"val":3},{"reg":2,"val":4}],"poweron":[{"reg":3,"val":3}],"poweroff":[{"reg":3,"val":0}]}`
 ```
-compared to default:
+compared to the default:
 ```
 dac_controlset: `{"init":[{"reg":3,"val":2},{"reg":3,"val":3}],"poweron":[{"reg":3,"val":3}],"poweroff":[{"reg":3,"val":0}]}`

 ```

 One can test audio with a single speaker connected between L and R terminals (plus on one side and minus on the other).
-Optionally, jumpers on the board will effectively connect the second driver in parallel doubling the current capability.
+Optionally, jumpers on the board will effectively connect the second driver in parallel, doubling the current capability.

 Important point, this simple setup will send only one channel to the output, that’s just how the basic DAC setup works.
 In case you want true mono (L + R)/2 or pure R or L audio, you need to apply a mixer configuration.
 Full config looks like below (thanks @frdfsnlght for helping me [here](https://github.com/sonocotta/esp32-audio-dock/issues/27))